-Despite my nostalgic preferences for antiquated recording technology, I am a certified operator of, and work daily in, Pro Tools.
+Despite my nostalgic preferences for antiquated recording technology, I’m a certified operator of, and work daily in, Pro Tools.
 So do a lot of other folks.
-Which leads me to my blog topic for today.
+Which leads me to my topic for today.

 Audio Engineering Session Organization!

 I can’t stress enough the importance of session cleanliness.
 With today’s DAW’s (Digital Audio Workstations) capable of dealing with an amazing amount of audio and MIDI data, session files tend to get very cluttered very quickly.
 And with sessions being worked on in multiple DAW’s at different times for the same project (sometimes at the SAME TIME!) using Pro Tools, Logic, Ableton, Reason, etc., file management and organization is more crucial than ever.

 Here are a few tips that I use to help keep things making sense when the track count starts to climb and the chaos starts to ensue:

 1. Know where your DAW is recording and storing your audio files.